-For the GTX team we had a member of the famous University of Michigan solar car team, a retired top Ford engineer, a leading aerodynamics professor, and a former Le Man’s champion driver.
+For the GTX team, we had a famous University of Michigan solar car team, a retired top Ford engineer, a leading aerodynamics professor, and a former Le Man’s champion driver.

 While creating the Tread 1 what did you enjoy the most?
 And what was the most challenging?

 The biggest challenge in taking on complex projects is the development costs and time it takes to validate testing over and over.
 So you have to have a tolerance for risk and disappointment.
-However, my thought pattern is that there is always a solution to every problem and when you are able to accomplish difficult tasks the satisfaction and rewards are even greater.
+However, my thought pattern is that there is always a solution to every problem, and when you can accomplish difficult tasks, the satisfaction and rewards are even greater.

-Shortly after we debuted the Tread 1 we were nominated for the prestigious Grande Prix Horlogerie de Geneve for watch concept.
+Shortly after we debuted Tread 1, we were nominated for the prestigious Grande Prix Horlogerie de Geneve for watch concept.
 We remain the only American brand ever nominated.

-Another break came early when one of the world’s greatest collectors, bloggers, and historians Dr. Bernard Cheong of Singapore reviewed our creation with such glowing terms as “historical, epic, and revolutionary”.
+Another break came early when one of the world’s greatest collectors, bloggers, and historian Dr. Bernard Cheong of Singapore, reviewed our creation with such glowing terms as “historical, epic, and revolutionary.”

-I think it would be difficult to compete against Historical Swiss brands without something revolutionary.
-Although controversial we have been accepted by the establishment.
-Mainly by the other avant garde watchmakers whom have shown respect for our efforts.
-I believe even among the traditionalists we have added excitement and interest rather than direct competition.
+I think it would not be easy to compete against Historical Swiss brands without something revolutionary.
+Although controversial, we have been accepted by the establishment, mainly by the other avant-garde watchmakers who have shown respect for our efforts.
+I believe even among the traditionalists; we have added excitement and interest rather than direct competition.

 Let us know more about your journey from a car to a watch and the direction you are headed after creating the two.
 In what other lifestyle fields are you planning to make a statement?

 We continue to make new design studies in other luxury goods categories.
 But also some in technology.
 We are developing software for an iPhone and Android OS App that I am excited about.
-We also have some thoughts on luggage, eyewear and accessories that we could develop internally or license our designs.
+We also have some thoughts on luggage, eyewear, and accessories to develop internally or license our designs.
 But most of our current work is focused on new watch concepts.

 We have been patient with Tread 2 and have made some nice improvements to the initial design.
-Production on 2 begins this June along with another special edition of Tread 1 called “Exoskeleton”.
-Tread 2 is important for us as an entry level to the brand.
-It will be around 10k US, and a smaller, sleeker version of Tread 1.
-We have already begun design work on two new concepts for 2014/15 both of which I believe challenges what is possible for our movement.
+Production on 2 begins this June along with another special edition of Tread 1 called “Exoskeleton.”
+Tread 2 is important for us as an entry-level to the brand.
+It will be around 10k US and a smaller, sleeker version of Tread 1.
+We have already begun design work on two new concepts for 2014/15, both of which I believe challenge what is possible for our movement.

 As a designer, what has been by far the most challenging role for you

 My most challenging personal role is remaining focused and disciplined.
 I tend to want to overreach and want 2015 designs today.
-Ehren does a great job of knowing how to nurture luxury brands primarily from his background working at Ferrari and Lamborghini.
+Ehren does a great job of nurturing luxury brands primarily from his background working at Ferrari and Lamborghini.